rolling-scopes-school/tasks/tasks/english.md

 3) Mentor sets your level to "Score" spreadsheet and adds a comment - "based of provided certificate"

 ### Intermediate test at the second stage of training
-1) You need to pass the test http://test.str.by/
+1) You need to pass the test - test.str.by or training.by
 2) Make a screenshot of the result
 3) Send it to the mentor
 4) Your **Presentation task** should be done and accessible via YouTube link